adamdebono/ADSlidingViewController/Readme.md

 1. Drag ADSlidingViewController.h and .m into your project.
 2. Add QuartzCore to 'Link Binary With Libraries' in your target's 'Build Phases' (If not already)
-3. If you're not using ARC, add -f-objc-arc to ADSlidingViewController.h's compiler flags.
+3. If you're not using ARC, add -f-objc-arc to ADSlidingViewController.m's compiler flags.
 (In 'Build Phases' -> 'Compile Sources'

 ## Using ADSlidingViewController ##